HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_medium_cfg.md

 ##### Observations

-- Erros ~270 out of 35892379 requests (contributing to 0% error rate) from JMeter results which was negligible.
+- Total errors are ~270 out of 35892379 requests (i.e, 0% error rate) from JMeter results which was very negligible.

 - The CPU usage of a three worker nodes reached 80% during our tests with 10000 concurrent user but not exceeded more than 90%.
 Memory usage of all worker nodes less than 50%.